Laceby

 - The table below gives census piece numbers, where known:

-- The Anglican parish church is dedicated to St. Margaret and is built from Ancaster stone.
+- The church is built from Ancaster stone.
 It may date back to prior to 1424, some time in the late Norman period.
+Some sources date it from the 11th Century.

 - In 1583, the rector of this church, John WHITGIFT was appointed as Archbishop of Canterbury by Queen Elizabeth I. He had been born at Grimsby in 1530.